AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/media_entity_slideshow/README.md

 ### Storing field values

 If you want to store field values you will have to map them to actual bundle fields.
-At the momemnt there is no GUI for that, so the only method of doing that for now is via CMI.
+At the moment there is no GUI for that, so the only method of doing that for now is via CMI.

-This whould be an example of that (the field_map section):
+This would be an example of that (the field_map section):

 ```
 langcode: en